Investing

 Liquidity

-REIT has slightly higher trading volumes, averaging over $696,000 daily.
+REIT has slightly higher trading volumes, averaging almost $850,000 daily.

 Returns

-DJRE has outperformed REIT over the past year.
-Given its unhedged nature it has benefited from a falling Australian dollar against the U.S. dollar.
+DJRE has outperformed REIT over a 5 year period, however REIT outperformed over the past 1 year, returning over 8% more than DJRE.
+Given DJRE’s unhedged nature, it has benefited from a falling Australian dollar against the U.S. dollar over the long term.
 Notably DJRE has a higher allocation to retail and residential sectors compared to REIT.

 ASX CODE1 YEAR TOTAL RETURN3 YEAR TOTAL RETURN (P.A.)5 YEAR TOTAL RETURN (P.A.)